 in Design Process

-Hands down, the most common reason GDB readers haven’t made the change to freelancing is because they fear the loss of “job security.”
+Hands down, the most common reason GDB readers haven’t made the change to start freelancing is because they fear the loss of “job security.”
 And while I’m a huge advocate of having a day job (only if it adds value to your life and lets you pursue your passions in life…remember, don’t hate freelancers with full-time jobs), I have to wonder why job security seems to be such an issue.
-I mean, think about it for just a sec: Which is
+I mean, think about it for just a sec: Which

 I recently watched a short video on David Siteman Garland’s show, The Rise to the Top in which Seth Godin explains the difference between being a freelancer and being an entrepreneur.
 Here’s what he said (in essence): The freelancer A freelancer is someone who basically trades hours for money.
 If I spend a certain number of hours designing a web site, for example, I can then send an invoice to my client for x number of hours.
 Under this definition,